Why is kindness in the workplace important?

-Think about the warm feeling inside that makes you go ‘aww’ when someone does something for you; or the time you did something for someone else and saw how much they appreciated it.
-A recent study shows that performing kind acts can increase happiness within a person.
+A recent study shows that creating act of kindness can increase happiness within an individual person as well as promoting a positive feeling within a group.
 Kindness has also been proven to have health benefits such as reducing anxiety and helping to keep one calm, healthy and happy.

-Random Acts of Kindness Day is an effort to promote exactly that.
+National Kindness Days were created as an effort to promote exactly that.
 The idea was first brought about by The Random Acts of Kindness Foundation, a non-profit organisation established in 1995 with the belief that kindness can connect people, and it’s a skill that can be learnt.
 They created educational materials to teach children and adults alike the social and emotional skills of being kind.
 Years later when the Random Acts of Kindness Day took off in New Zealand, their message of making kindness the norm had been received worldwide.
 The occasion is now observed in various countries.

-So, what can we do to practice random acts of kindness?
-Below, we explore some ideas of practicing the act of kindness from the perspectives of both the employer and the employee.
+So, what more can we do to practice kindness?
+Here, we explore some ideas from the perspectives of both the employer and the employee.

 In recent years, employers have been placing more emphasis on the wellbeing of their employees as it has positive effects on the productivity among staff members.
-As an employer, what acts of kindness can you give back to your employees and make them feel appreciated?
+As an employer, what can you give back to your employees and make them feel appreciated?

 Loosen up a bit – Research done by The University of Oxford found that happy employees are more productive at work.
 One of the best ways to cheer your staff members up is allowing them to loosen up from the normal work pattern from time to time.
 This can be having an early finish on a Friday so everyone can start their weekend with family a bit earlier.
 For some, changing work environments can boost productivity; why not let your employees take their laptops outside on a sunny afternoon or work in the relaxing vibe of a coffee shop?
 Even if you don’t make these a regular thing, the notion of having this flexibility occasionally is enough to get your employees motivated.